 To accomplish the variety of research required to meet its objectives, the Commission maintains an internationally recruited scientific staff.
-Most are situated at La Jolla, but others are assigned to field offices in Manta and Playas (Ecuador), Ensenada and Mazatlán (Mexico), Mayaguez (Puerto Rico), Panama (R.P.), and Cumaná (Venezuela), and at a laboratory in Achotines (R.P.).
+Most are situated at La Jolla, but others are assigned to field offices in Manta and Playas (Ecuador), Manzanillo and Mazatlán (Mexico), Mayaguez (Puerto Rico), Panama (R.P.), and Cumaná (Venezuela), and at a laboratory in Achotines (R.P.).
+During FY 2006, the field office in Ensenada, Mexico, was closed.